TheGhouls/oct/doc/collecting_results.rst

 .. note::

-    The oct-rebuild-results command will only work on an already created results folder that contain only the sqlite results and optionnaly the configuration.
+    The oct-rebuild-results command will only work on an already created results folder that contains only the sqlite results and optionnaly the configuration.